OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

     ![The upload add-in dialog with buttons for browse, upload, and cancel.](../images/upload-add-in.png)

 1. Verify that your add-in is installed.
 For example, if it has an add-in command, it should appear on either the ribbon or the context menu.
-If it is a task pane add-in that has no add-in commands, the task pane should appear.
+If it's a task pane add-in that has no add-in commands, the task pane should appear.

 > [!NOTE]
 > To test your Office Add-in with Microsoft Edge with the original WebView (EdgeHTML), an additional configuration step is required.
 In a Windows Command Prompt, run the following line: `npx office-addin-dev-settings appcontainer EdgeWebView --loopback --yes`.
 This is not required when Office is using the Chromium-based Edge WebView2.
 For more information, see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).